-Law schools can develop or join partnering, sponsorship, philanthropic and other collaborative arrangements to address poverty locally, nationally and globally, in the fulfilment of the educational, research and external engagement activities of the legal academy (Practical step 35).
-Multi-stakeholder initiatives aimed at improving access to justice can attract state support and include representatives from various branches of the legal profession, thereby encouraging and facilitating the involvement of law schools and their constituencies in such initiatives (Practical step 36).84 including law schools, can do together and at scale in core areas of poverty-sensitive legal work.
-For example, the 2008 IBA Pro Bono Declaration recognises the importance of 'collaborations among bar associations, private and public interest law firms, law schools, foundations and other non-governmental organisations' in providing pro bono legal services to improve access to justice, 'especially [for] the poor, underprivileged and marginalised'.85 A collaborative model that works in the community legal services context with which we are most familiar and which our law school has shared with interested academic and judicial delegations from other countries for their local communities, is as follows.
+The IBA already leads the way in recognising what various strands of the legal profession, including law schools, can do together and at scale in core areas of poverty-sensitive legal work.
+For example, the 2008 IBA Pro Bono Declaration recognises the importance of 'collaborations among bar associations, private and public interest law firms, law schools, foundations and other non-governmental organisations' in providing pro bono legal services to improve access to justice, 'especially [for] the poor, underprivileged and marginalised'.
+A collaborative model that works in the community legal services context with which we are most familiar and which our law school has shared with interested academic and judicial delegations from other countries for their local communities, is as follows.